Best Bread Pudding Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-This is the best bread pudding recipe – a vanilla-infused custard is poured over day-old bread and baked to perfection!
-Learn how to make bread pudding that is moist & delicious.
-Serve it warm with vanilla ice cream for a crowd-pleasing dessert!
+This easy bread pudding recipe is the best – a vanilla-infused custard is poured over day-old bread and baked to perfection for a moist, rich and delicious treat!
+Learn how to make bread pudding in under 1 hour, it’s the best way to turn day-old bread into an irresistible dessert!

 We’ll walk through this recipe step-by-step, and don’t forget to watch the video.